greg-md/php-cache/README.md

 # How It Works

-Where are two ways of working with cache strategies.
+There are two ways of working with cache strategies.
 Directly or via a cache manager.

 > A cache manager could have many cache strategies and a default one.